Author of The House of the Spirits and The Sum of Our Days

 —The L.A.
 Times

 Isabel Allende's novels and memoirs have established her as one of the most respected Latin American writers—one of the most respected writers, period—the world has ever known.
 A native of Chile, Allende was forced into exile following the assassination of her uncle, President Salvador Allende.
-Since then, she has written seventeen books, including The House of the Spirits, Eva Luna, Daughter of Fortune (an Oprah pick), Ines of My Soul, Island Beneath the Sea, and Maya's Notebook.
+Since then, she has written 18 books, including The House of the Spirits, Eva Luna, Daughter of Fortune (an Oprah pick), Ines of My Soul, Island Beneath the Sea, Maya's Notebook, and the crime fiction novel Ripper.
+Her latest, The Japanese Lover (November, 2015), is being called an exquisitely crafted love story and multigenerational epic.
+Her non-fiction books include the memoirs Paula and The Sum of Our Days.

 Stories of Passion